Chicago Fed National Activity Index (CFNAI)

 The CFNAI provides a useful gauge on overall economic activity and inflation in the United States.
 Learn more about the data and methodologies underlying this index.

 The CFNAI corresponds to the index of economic activity developed by James Stock of Harvard University and Mark Watson of Princeton University in "Forecasting inflation," an article published in the Journal of Monetary Economics in 1999.
 The idea behind their approach is that there is some factor common to all of the various inflation indicators, and it is this common factor, or index, that is useful for predicting inflation.
-Research has found that the CFNAI provides a useful gauge on current and future economic activity and inflation in the United States.
+Subsequent research by former Chicago Fed President Charles Evans found that the CFNAI is also a useful gauge of the business cycle in the United States.

 Background Information